matkoniecz/UnNetHackPlus/Dumping-grounds.md

-Gravestone	$playername, killed by a time-travel accident Gravestone	$playername, killed by an ambush, while reading Gravestone	$playername, killed by one-more-hit syndrome Gravestone	(This space for sale.)
+Gravestone	$playername, killed by a time-travel accident Gravestone	$playername, killed by an ambush, while reading Gravestone	$playername, killed by one-more-hit syndrome Gravestone	*Reserved for You*
-Gravestone	*Reserved for You*
-Gravestone	Aut neca aut necatis eris
 Gravestone	Bulk deals on gravestones - Die today!
-Gravestone	Death is but a door.
-Time is but a window.
-I'll be back!
-Gravestone	Death seeketh us all.
-Gravestone	Desynchronized...
 Gravestone	Did you know that death rays bounce?
-Gravestone	Dulce et decorum est pro patria mori Gravestone	Et in Arcadia ego
-Memento mori
 Gravestone	Eaten by a Grue
 Gravestone	Flooring inspector.
-Gravestone	Help!
-I'm trapped in a gravestone factory!
-Gravestone	Balin, son of Fundin, Lord of Moria Gravestone	Here lies Sgeo, killed while reading a gravestone.
+Gravestone	Here lies Sgeo, killed while reading a gravestone.
 Gravestone	Here lies Urist McMiner, killed by falling multiple z-levels.
-Gravestone	Lorem Ipsum
-Gravestone	Oops.
 Gravestone	Quidquid Latine dictum sit, altum sonatur.
 Gravestone	Sic Transit Gloria Mundi
-Gravestone	That is not dead which can eternal lie, and in successful ascensions even Death may die.
-Gravestone	The reports of my demise are completely accurate.
-Gravestone	This grave is reserved - for you!
 Gravestone	This gravestone does not indicate a bones file.
-Gravestone	This headstone intentionally left blank.
-Gravestone	This space for rent; go to http://www.alt.org/nethack/addmsgs/ Gravestone	This space intentionally left blank.
-Gravestone	Uisne Agnoscere Mercem?
+Gravestone	This space for rent; go to http://www.alt.org/nethack/addmsgs/ Gravestone	Uisne Agnoscere Mercem?
 Angelic taunt	"<deity> have mercy on thee, for I shall not!"
 Angelic taunt	*In a bored, monotone voice* Repent, and thou shalt be saved.